 The Erling-Persson Family Academy Programme

-AMResilience is a project funded by the fifth call of Joint Programming Initiative on Antimicrobial Resistance (JPIAMR).
-The project aims to better understand how interventions against antimicrobial resistance shape resilience and transformability.
+AMResilience is a project funded by the fifth call of the Joint Programming Initiative on Antimicrobial Resistance (JPIAMR).
+The project aims to understand better how interventions against antimicrobial resistance shape resilience and transformability.
 It attempts to document which interventions work to limit antibiotic resistance across animal and human health.
 The project covers a wide range of fields regarding antimicrobial resistance, as the idea is to have a 'One Health' approach.
-This approach includes Human Health, Animal Health, Environmental perspectives and prevention, control and surveillance of antimicrobial resistance from Public Health policies and regulation perspectives.
+This approach includes Human Health, Animal Health, Environmental perspectives and prevention, control, and surveillance of antimicrobial resistance from Public Health policies and regulation perspectives.